 Planned Parenthood and allied groups are launching a campaign to defeat the bill in the Missouri Senate.
 But another St. Louis-based group is already looking ahead to when a conservative Supreme Court outlaws abortion, by providing women with information on do-it-yourself abortions using pharmaceuticals.

-ReProAction has also launched an online guerilla war against anti-abortion legislators and supporters, posting videos of them making false medical statements about abortion along with corrections.
+ReProAction has also launched an online guerrilla war against anti-abortion legislators and supporters, posting videos of them making false medical statements about abortion along with corrections.

 “This has nothing to do with religious beliefs of the so-called pro-life movement,” Merritt said.
 “This is about keeping women in their place.”

-Anti-abortion legislators like Missouri House Speaker Elijah Haahr (R-Springfield), having already shut down every abortion clinic in the state but one, seem eager for this case to be picked up by the U.S. Supreme Court, where they believe the two Trump-appointed justices will unite with other conservatives to make abortion illegal again, as it was prior to Roe in 1973.
+Anti-abortion legislators like Missouri House Speaker Elijah Haahr (R-Springfield), having already shut down every abortion clinic in the state but one, seem eager for this case to be picked up by the U.S. Supreme Court, where they believe the two justices appointed by President Donald Trump will unite with other conservatives to make abortion illegal again, as it was prior to Roe in 1973.

 Meanwhile, the Midtown Planned Parenthood clinic is swamped as the state’s only abortion provider.